-The UN Security Council and the European Union responded to the new political circumstances - the EU by adopting a list of five benchmarks, as part of the Council Conclusions in September 2021.
-These benchmarks (which include freedom of movement, protection of human rights, humanitarian access, inclusive government and that Afghanistan cannot serve as a haven for international terrorism) serve as overall guiding principles for the EU's political approach to an Afghanistan ruled by the Taliban.
+The UN Security Council (UNSC) and the European Union responded to the new political circumstances - the UNSC by adopting resolution 2593 on 30th August 2021 (i.a. a call for combating terrorism and upholding human rights) and the EU by adopting a list of five benchmarks, as part of the Council Conclusions of 21 September 2021.
+These benchmarks (which include freedom of movement, protection of human rights, humanitarian access, inclusive government, and that Afghanistan cannot serve as a haven for international terrorism) serve as overall guiding principles for the EU's political approach to an Afghanistan ruled by the Taliban.